Ohio Harness Racing Hall of Fame

 Year of Induction: 2021

-Tony began his career at the tender age of 13 when he drove in an amateur race at his hometown track, the Miami County Fairgrounds in Troy.
+Morgan began his career at the age of 13 when he drove in an amateur race at his hometown track, the Miami County Fairgrounds in Troy.
+He scored his first career win on May 13, 1973, when he piloted Peachakona to victory in a matinee race at Celina, Ohio.

 Dr. John C. Mossbarger